The best gifts for every woman in your life

 _______________________________________________________________________________

 Fan-favorite workout brand Outdoor Voices recently launched this adorable workout dress, and we're more than a little obsessed.
-Proving ladies can get in a tough-as-nails workout while wearing a dress, this one has built-in shorts and a phone pocket, and comes in seven colors and patterns.
+Proving ladies can get in a tough-as-nails workout while wearing a dress, this one has built-in shorts, a phone pocket, and comes in seven colors and patterns.

 _______________________________________________________________________________